Accurately tracking their billable hours helped PR Firm, Sweat+Co, recuperate 20% of their profitability.

 You should now have all the data you need to create accurate invoices.
 No more having to refund billable time!

-Knowing exactly what your billable hour’s percentage is will help you to identify areas in your business that may need improving.
+Knowing precisely what your billable hours percentage is will help you to identify areas in your business that may need improving.
 This may be additional team training and a re-assessment of what you class as billable and non-billable.

 This would involve adding formulas if you’re using Excel or Google Sheets, but if you’re using Toggl Track, this can be viewed within the reports dashboard.